CLV Documentations

 If you're building dapps or products on a Substrate-based chain like CLV or a custom Substrate implementation, you probably want the ability to run a node-as-a-back-end.
 After all, it's always better to rely on your own infrastructure than on a third-party-hosted one in this brave new decentralized world.

-This guide will show you how to connect to CLV network, but the same process applies to any other Substrate-based chain.
+This guide will show you how to connect to CLV network, but the same process applies to any other -based chain.
 First, let's clarify the term full node.

 Using Docker and Docker Compose